zileo-net/ohdear-healthchecks/README.md

         @Override
         public HealthCheckResult perform() {
-            return new HealthCheckResult(CheckResultStatus.ok, "OK!", "System is fine");
+            return HealthCheckResult.ok("OK!", "System is fine");
         }

     }
 ```

 The check needs a technical name and a label, that will be displayed in your OhDear dashboard.
 In the `perform()` method you'll implement how you want to execute your check.
 You'll return a `HealthCheckResult` object, defining a status, a short summary of that result, and a longer message if needed.
 Available status are `ok`, `warning`, `failed`, `crashed` and `skipped`.
-The enum is voluntarily lower case so that you'll not have to manage any translation when formatting it to JSON.
+Those are available as static builders methods on the `HealthCheckResult` class, or you can use the class constructor.

 To execute your checks and get their result, create a `HealthCheckRegistry` object in your application.
 Register a new instance for each one of your different health checks.
 Then you'll be able to call the `performAll()`.